 42 Church Road

 National Eczema Society

 National Eczema Society is the UK charity for everyone affected by eczema.
 We provide expert information and advice about eczema through our website, publications, social media and nurse-supported helpline service.
 We also provide a collective voice for people with eczema, raising awareness of the condition, supporting research into new treatments and campaigning for better medical care.
 Our confidential helpline is free to call and open weekdays from 10am to 4pm.
 You can also email your questions to firstname.lastname@example.org.

-Nodular Prurigo International
+Prurigo Nodularis International

 Nottingham Support Group for carers of children with eczema

 The Nottingham Support Group for Carers of Children with Eczema (NSGCCE) is made up of carers of children with eczema and healthcare professionals.
 The information and support we offer is mainly web and electronic media based, and we offer this support without geographic boundaries.

 There are around thirty patient information leaflets freely available on our website, which are also online streamed audio as well as downloadable documents and mp3 format.

 NSGCCE has direct links to the senior clinicians and clinical trials teams in Nottingham.